ZivaVatra/flac2all/README.md

 ## News

+### 22/05/2019

+* Minor internal API changes
+* Refinement of clustering mode
+* Lots of small bugfixes (mostly to do with handling Unicode/byte type errors)
+* Started removal of NeroAAC.
+We have aac-enc, and two ffmpeg provided aac encoders (f:aac and f:libfdk_aac), so we are well sorted for AAC options.

 ### 20/05/2019
 * Code refactoring
 * Added ffmpeg support.
 Now flac2all supports all the audio encoders ffmpeg does.
 These modes are prefixed with "f:" to indicate underlying library, and the --ffmpeg-options switch lets you set codec parameters.